NethermindEth/Forta-Agents/CompoundV3-Bots/Governance-Events/README.md

 ## Alerts

+Below are the alerts that can be emitted from this bot.
+The title and description of the findings, as well as the severity and type, can be found and modified in the `src/finding.ts` file.

 - COMP2-2-1
   - Fired when there's a pause action on a Comet contract
   - Severity is always set to "High"